Magnetism

 The term 'field' when used for magnetism relates to the remote attraction and/or repulsion between particles that are not in physical contact.

-Joseph Henry gave us a formula and a constant we can use today to define the strength of this field:
+Joseph Henry gave us a variable and a constant we can use today to define the strength of this field:

 where; 'R' is the orbital radius of the proton-electron pair generating the field.